rudymatela/python-leancheck/README.md

 LeanCheck is an enumerative property-based testing library.
 It can be used to complement your unit tests.

-This is a work in progress, this library barely works at the moment.
+This is a work in progress:
-Once I go over the most pressing [TODO] items,
-I will remove this notice and release it on PyPI.
+__this library is currently experimental.__.

 The usual drill in unit testing involves making assertions about specific input-output cases of functions, such as: